-- Global Board, which is responsible for the governance of PwCIL, the oversight of the Network Leadership Team and the approval of network standards.
+• Global Board, which is responsible for the governance of PwClL, the oversight of the Network Leadership Team and the approval of network standards.
 The Board does not have an external role.
-The Board is comprised of 19 members.
-One is appointed as external, independent directors, and the other 18 Board members are elected by partners from PwC firms around the world every four years. - Network Leadership Team, which is responsible for setting the overall strategy for the PwC network and the standards to which the PwC firms agree to adhere. - Strategy Council, which is made up of the leaders of the largest PwC firms and regions of the network, agrees on the strategic direction of the network and facilitates alignment for the execution of strategy. - Global Leadership Team, which is appointed by and reports to the Network Leadership Team and the Chairman of the PwC network.
+The Board is comprised of elected partners from PwC firms around the world and one or more external independent directors.
+Please refer to the following page on the PwC Global website for a list of the current members of the Global Board.

+- Network Leadership Team, which is responsible for setting the overall strategy for the PwC network and the standards to which the PwC firms agree to adhere. - Strategy Council, which is made up of the leaders of the largest PwC firms and regions of the network, agrees on the strategic direction of the network and facilitates alignment for the execution of strategy. - Global Leadership Team, which is appointed by and reports to the Network Leadership Team and the Chairman of the PwC network.
 Its members are responsible for leading teams drawn from PwC firms to coordinate activities across all areas of our business.

 A list of statutory auditors and audit firms from EEA Member States that are members of the PwC network is disclosed in Appendix 1.
-Total turnover achieved by statutory auditors and audit firms from EEA Member States that are members of the PwC network resulting, to the best extent calculable, from the statutory audit of annual and consolidated financial statements is approximately 2.8 billion Euros.
-This represents the turnover from each entity's most recent financial year converted to Euros at the exchange rate prevailing as of 30 June 2023.
+Total turnover achieved by statutory auditors and audit firms from EEA Member States that are members of the PwC network resulting, to the best extent calculable, from the statutory audit of annual and consolidated financial statements is approximately 3 billion Euros.
+This represents the turnover from each entity's most recent financial year converted to Euros at the exchange rate prevailing as of 30 June 2024.